Hui Ling McCarthy KC

 • representing five lead case LLPs in the £300m Icebreaker litigation.
 Nugee J. described her arguments in related UT proceedings as “carefully structured and skilfully presented” [61].

-Hui Ling acts for corporate and private clients in all areas of tax law with an emphasis on corporate and international tax matters, VAT and SDLT.
+Hui Ling acts for corporate and private clients in all areas of tax law with an emphasis on corporate and international tax matters, VAT, SDLT and business rates.
 Recent work includes:

 • Corporate and international tax: Capital allowances, double tax treaty disputes, R&D credits (particularly in the energy sector), anti-hybrid rules, and issues concerning corporate debt and cross-border lending.